 Contrary to our expectation that the similarity-based intrusion component in our model would be improved by adding item-based similarity to the model in the semantic and orthographic components, we did not find an advantage when comparing these models to the spatiotemporal model.
 One explanation for our finding comes from our choice in stimuli: words were limited to be exactly four letters in length, which limited the number of close semantic and orthographic word pairs.
 Additionally, study lists were constructed by randomly selecting words from across the entire stimuli pool, making high pairwise similarity within a single list even less likely, further limiting the potential effect of item-based similarity relative to the similarity of the spatiotemporal presentation context.
 While Sommers and Lewis (1999) found greatest confusability between words separated by a single grapheme, there were very few occasions in our experiment where a Levenshtein distance of 1 (an equivalent orthographic measure) occurred.
-However, it is worth noting that even subtle effects in semantic similarity in free recall tasks have been observed to have large effects on transitional probabilities in the sequence of recalled items (Howard & Kahana, 2002).
+However, it is worth noting that semantic similarity can exert effects even in lists of unrelated words, including transitions between list words in a free recall task (Howard & Kahana, 2002; Morton & Polyn, 2016) and predicting false alarms in recognition memory (Osth, Shabahang, Mewhort, & Heathcote, 2020).

-That we did not observe an effect of semantics may be due to the particular demands of the source task, in that the location of the item was the reported feature.
+That we did not observe an effect of semantics may be due to the particular demands of the source task.
+When items are presented individually on a study list, items are associated to the list context and to other items on the list (e.g., Gillund & Shiffrin, 1984).
+Semantic similarity can exert a large effect on recall transitions because each recalled item is used as a cue for further retrievals – semantically similar items facilitate this process .
+In recognition memory, items are matched against all of the other items on the list to produce an index of global similarity that is the basis of the recognition decision (e.g., global matching: Clark & Gronlund, 1996; Osth & Dennis, 2022).
+Thus, semantically similar items on the list will contribute to the global similarity and increase the likelihood of a false alarm.

+In a source task, in contrast, items are associated to the source of their occurrence and it’s not necessarily beneficial to associate items to other list items.
+At retrieval, both the list context and the item cue are used to retrieve the specific source location.
+Given both the lack of associations formed between items, semantic similarity between the items may exert less of an influence than in a task such as free recall.
 In addition, there is evidence from the visual working memory literature that location occupies a privileged role in the memory for item features (Pertzov & Husain, 2014).

-It is possible that using stimuli where word similarity are explicitly controlled, we might find a preference for the more elaborated intrusion models, but it is clear that spatiotemporal similarity dominates the probability of intrusions in the present dataset.
+A very likely possibility is that both semantic and orthographic similarity exert an influence on intrusion probabilities, but the between-word similarities in our dataset were too low to exert a noticeable influence due to the reasons listed above.
+The fact that spatiotemporal similarity exerted a large role may simply be because the levels of both temporal and spatial location similarity were comparatively much higher.
+Virtually all existing models would predict effects of both word similarity and spatiotemporal similarity, including the interference model of continuous report (Oberauer & Lin, 2017), but also models of episodic memory, in which retrieval is heavily influenced by the similarity of both item and context representations (e.g., Cox & Shiffrin, 2017; Gillund & Shiffrin, 1984; Murdock, 1997; Osth & Dennis, 2015; Polyn, Norman, & Kahana, 2009).

 General Discussion